Plan

 Actioners

-Status (field LINESTATUS) |
+| Status (LINESTATUS) |

 The current stage of the planned deliverable.

-The following stages are associated with actioning a task in the plan: Pending: When a new action (task) is added to the plan.
+Pending: When a new action (task) is added to the plan.
 Pending is the default status for new tasks.
 In progress: When the task in the plan has started or is currently being actioned.
-Changing this task from Pending to In progress automatically populates the Start date.
-You can revert this task from In progress status to Pending status.
+Changing the task from Pending to In progress automatically populates the Start date.
+Note - warningYou can revert the task from In progress status to Pending status.
 If you do this, the system deletes the Start date automatically.

 Completed: When the task in the plan is delivered in full and the task is complete.
-Changing this task from In progress to Completed populates the End date automatically.
-You need to ensure that the scope of the task is delivered in full before you select the Save action.
+Changing the task from In progress to Completed populates the End date automatically.
+Note - warningYou need to ensure that the scope of the task is delivered in full before you select the Save action.
 It will not be possible to revert it to In progress after you select Save.

-When all tasks are set as complete, the status of the whole plan (Status field) changes to Completed status.
+Note - tipWhen all tasks are set as complete, the status of the whole plan (Status field) changes to Completed status.

-The change manager or project manager or planner for the change request is not permitted to add status tracking information on your behalf. |
+The change manager, or project manager or planner for the change request is not permitted to add status tracking information on your behalf. |

 Detailed implementation plans